almibe/talks/mdls2021/pres.md

  * Literals in Ligature are currently pretty minimal
    * String - a utf-8 string
-   * Integer - a 64-bit integer (Java Longs, Rust i64, etc)
+   * Integer - a 64-bit integer (Java's Longs, Rust's i64, etc)
    * Bytes - a byte array
  * I wanted to start with a minimal set, more might be added